Vote — Feb 11, 2016 4:55 p.m.

 Representative for Pennsylvania's 3rd congressional district

-The “H.R.” in “H.R.
-4722” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+4722”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.